Skip to content ↓

 We aim for the GCSE History course to help learners explain and understand the modern world around us today.

-Component 1 - Period study and non-British depth study – 50% of total GCSE
+Component 1 - Thematic and British depth study40% of total GCSE

-Component 2 – British thematic study – 25% of total GCSE
+Component 2 – History around us – 20% of total GCSE

-Component 3 – British depth study and a study of the historic environment – 25% of total GCSE
+Component 3 – Period study and World depth study40% of total GCSE

 The GCSE History course is 100% externally assessed.
 There are 3 exams, one for each component.